 If you're concerned about having too many TCP sockets open at any one time, you may want to keep your connections alive only as long as you know you'll need them.
 In HTTP/2 this is generally not something you should do unless you're very confident you won't need the connection again anytime soon.
-However, if you decide you want to avoid keeping the connection open, you can use the HTTP20Connection as a context manager:
+However, if you decide you want to avoid keeping the connection open, you can use the HTTP20Connection and HTTP11Connection as context managers:

 '''

 with HTTP20Connection('http2bin.org') as conn:

 conn.request('GET', '/get')

 data = conn.getresponse().read()

-analyse(data)

 '''